-The Dialogue on the Economics of Climate Change, coordinated by the Institute for the World Economy, accompanies and supports the BMBF funding measure Economics of Climate Change II.
+The Dialogue on the Economics of Climate Change, coordinated by the Kiel Institute for the World Economy, accompanies and supports the BMBF funding measure Economics of Climate Change II.

 The future development of climate change strongly depends on the current decisions about investments, consumption and regulation in the economy, society and politics.
-At the same time all areas area already affected by climate change impacts.
+At the same time all areas are already affected by climate change impacts.
 However, knowledge about their interrelation and the efficient instruments for practicable climate policy are often missing.
 Therefore, the BMBF funding measure Economics of Climate Change II sponsors 29 research projects (until the end of 2022) that provide solution-oriented knowledge in the field of climate economics.

-To enable an informed public discourse, the communication of the projects´ results beyond the research community is of crucial importance.
+To enable an informed public discourse, the communication of the projects' results beyond the research community is of crucial importance.
 In order to support this transfer of knowledge and to strengthen the exchange between scientists and practitioners, the funding measure is accompanied and supported by the Dialogue on the Economics of Climate Change.
 Invited to the dialogue are representatives of NGOs, industry, public authorities and politics.

 The projects are divided into four themes and one cross-cutting theme:

 - Climate protection & transformation: Decarbonisation – Competitiveness – Quality of life

 - Climate protection: Instruments and policies after COP21

 - International climate policy

 - Cross-cutting theme: Financial markets, financial sector and climate finance